-where $a\in\Q_{>0}$ and $v$, $w$ are vectors in a normed vector space $V$ endowed with a $G$-action. \end{rmk} An algebraic group homomorphism $\la:\C^*\to G$ is called a \emph{one-parameter subgroup} (\emph{$1$-PS} for short). \corr{The following generalization of the Kempf-Ness/Hilbert-Mumford criterion is closely related to results of~\cite{Paul13}.
+where $a\in\Q_{>0}$ and $v$, $w$ are vectors in a normed vector space $V$ endowed with a $G$-action. \end{rmk} An algebraic group homomorphism $\la:\C^*\to G$ is called a \emph{one-parameter subgroup} (\emph{$1$-PS} for short). \corr{The following generalization of the Kempf-Ness/Hilbert-Mumford criterion is closely related to~\cite{Paul13}.
 Our argument, which is based on Mumford's original proof of the Hilbert-Mumford criterion \cite[\S 2.1]{GIT}, fixes in particular the proof of \cite[Theorem 4.2]{Paul13}, as well as an incorrect argument provided in a previous version of the present paper. }